kossnocorp/role/README.md

 Using of 'role' in a query may work a bit slower compared to usual selectors, but it's neglectable even in a large number of queries.

-In addition to `role`, I sometimes use `id`, but only in very extraodinary cases — because if there is only single element on a page today, it may happen that there will be a few tomorrow, even if that wasn't planned.
+In addition to `role`, I sometimes use `id`, but only in very extraordinary cases — because if there is only single element on a page today, it may happen that there will be a few tomorrow, even if that wasn't planned.

 ## Usage